What is a Physician Loan? – The Essential Guide

 Physician loans also come with high loan limits, allowing medical professionals to purchase higher-priced homes that align with their future earning potential.
 Another key benefit is the flexible underwriting criteria.

-Many lenders adjust their evaluations to minimize the impact of student loan debt, which is a common burden for physicians and other healthcare professionals.
+Eligible professionals include those in medicine, dental medicine, pharmacy, and other healthcare fields.
 These features make physician mortgages a practical and appealing solution for high-income professionals looking to establish financial stability early in their careers.

 What are the drawbacks of Physician Mortgages?